 - Ms Winnie Tam, SBS, SC, JP, Barrister

-- Ms May Chan, SBS, JP, Chairman of the Executive Committee of Journalism Education Foundation
+- Ms May Chan, SBS, JP, Chairman of Journalism Education Foundation

 - Professor Cheng Han Tan, Dean of School of Law, City University of Hong Kong